Twenty-one years ago on Turneffe Island Belize, a few of my friends and I were on an exploratory fishing trip to this interesting coral atoll.

 An incredible story, but true.
 And that’s the Tale of Tacu!
 Stay tuned as the saga continues!

 With regard to our trip to Turneffe Island Lodge that particular week with Tacu – I would have to say it was one of our best trips ever.
 Not just remarkable fishing, but all around.
-Our group averaged 3.6 permit per boat for the week.
-(18 permit/5 boats =3.6 per boat).
+Flats fishing Turneffe Island, our group averaged 3.6 permit per boat for the week (18 permit/5 boats =3.6 per boat).
 This compares to some of the best trips we have had at Ascension Bay.
 Our best week to date at Casa Blanca Lodge at Ascension Bay was 30 permit divided by 10 boats which equals 3 per permit per boat for the week.